Are Women in HR Paid Fairly?

 According to the report, HR is not exempt from the pay equity issues other industries face.
 Though the disparities are smaller than the national average, women in HR make, on average, 13 percent less than their male counterparts.
 For context, 71 percent of HR professionals are women.

 There appears to be an age component to the pay gap as well.
 Though the gap remains narrow when young professionals are compared, it widens significantly at age 45.
 Why the dramatic shift?
 Our theory is that this delayed gap reflects a return to the workforce by women who have taken time off to start a family.
 This so-called “motherhood penalty” has been tied to issues beyond compensation, with one Harvard study finding that returning mothers were 6 times less likely to be hired, and even receive 20 percent lower ratings come review season.

-In addition to looking at how salaries differ by gender, our report also studied how the average HR salary varied by age.
+In addition to looking at how salaries differ by gender, our report also studied how the average HR salary varied by company size, title, and geography.
 You can learn more about those findings here.

 Reason for Optimism